mahmoud-sayed/freelancers-gate/README.md

 "npx json-server -w data/db.json -p 100 " then it will work

 - I found that the fake json server will not give me what I want to add nested data inside of it so I start to use Firebase instead

+- when the user login and token saved in the cookies if he refreshed the page he will redirected to the login page and he will still have access to the login and register pages from URl, I need to know how to make the both pages not show off for him again as long as he logged in